 The potential damage and injury brought about by a fire in your facility can be catastrophic, no matter how large or small the incident.
 Preparing for this worst-case scenario by incorporating structural fire protection and spray applied fireproofing with a fire retardant or intumescent coating is absolutely crucial when building or renovating any steel structure.
+Always use a reputable passive fire protective company.

 How intumescent paint works